youssef-jeddi/TradeVault/README.md

 --------
 TradeVault is a privacy‑preserving marketplace where strategy authors can sell their trading strategies for one‑time execution.
 Buyers purchase a single run, execute the strategy inside a secure iExec environment, and receive the results without ever seeing the seller’s private logic or data.

-The project uses iExec’s DataProtector to tokenize and manage access to protected strategy data on chain, and an iExec iApp to execute strategies off‑chain in a trusted environment.
+The project uses iExec’s DataProtector to manage access to protected strategy data on chain, and an iExec iApp to execute strategies off‑chain in a trusted environment.
 Authentication is handled with Privy, and the frontend is built with React, Vite, and Tailwind CSS.

-This project was built using iExec during the ETHRome hackathon by: Youssef Jeddi, Hassen Ezzeddin, Youssef Chelaifa, and Amir Ammmar.
+This project was built using iExec during the ETHRome hackathon by: Youssef Jeddi, Hassen Ezzeddin, Youssef Chelaifa, and Amir Ammar.

 Key features
 ------------
 - Strategy marketplace UI with search, sort, and tags
-- Sell a strategy as protected data and optionally pre‑grant an authorized iApp
+- Sell a strategy as protected data
 - One‑time execution per purchase (single‑use access volume)
 - Buyer flow to execute an iApp against the seller’s protected strategy
 - End‑to‑end privacy: seller code/data never leaves the TEE; buyer only receives the result
-- Walletless onboarding with Privy, Tailwind UI components, and Framer Motion animations

 How it works (high level)
 -------------------------
-1. Sellers list strategies by creating Protected Data on chain with iExec DataProtector and setting a grant volume of 1 (single use).
+1. Sellers list strategies by creating Protected Data on chain with iExec DataProtector.
 2. Buyers browse strategies, purchase access, and provide an iApp address to execute the run.
 3. iExec executes the iApp inside a trusted environment against the Protected Data.
 4. The buyer receives the encrypted result; sensitive logic/data remains private.